lob/usps-webtools-promise/README.md

 cityStateLookup takes one parameter: zipcode.

-zipcode: 5 digit zipcode as a string
+zipcode: 5 digit Zip Code as a string

 __Example__